The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Argentina: Maita Barrenechea of Mai10.

 What to See and Do

 Estancia Rancho ‘e Cuero: A magical, private, 7,500-acre ranch hidden in the heart of the Andes.
 For several generations, the property has remained in the hands of the Palma family, who are the most gracious hosts.
 The food is homemade perfection, and the natural scenery is breathtaking.
 You can go for the day or spend a few nights, making the most of the horseback riding, hiking, and fly-fishing.
-Our favorite way to get there is four-wheel-drive to the gate, then changing onto horses (or hiking) to approach the estate, which lies deep in a verdant valley surrounded by towering peaks.
+It’s an adventure just to get there: Go by four-wheel-drive to the gate, then continue on horses (or foot) to approach the estate, which lies deep in a verdant valley surrounded by towering peaks.

 The Monastery of the Preaching Christ.
 Even the locals do not know about its existence.
 Dominican monks sing Gregorian chants, work gold-leaf techniques, carve religious wooden images of striking beauty, cultivate grapevines, and make wine, candles, soap, chocolate, honey, and more.
 You can stay in their Spartan—albeit welcoming—dorms for a spiritual retreat or to take painting or cooking courses.
 If that sounds like too much, you can visit for the day and attend the Sunday mass at 11 a.m.